 Your radio has a 12 pin connector for the speakers, power, and options.
 See inset below for more details.
 There is one red (fused) wire.
 This is the main power input.
 It should be connected to the 12 volt Accessory circuit.
 There is a green wire that is used for the dial light.
 It should be wired to the dash light circuit ahead of the dimmer rheostat so that the radio lights come on when the other gauge lights are turned on.
-The front speakers are pre wired on this radio.
-The rear speaker wiring has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker.
+The wiring for the front speakers includes a blue(+) and violet(-) pair for the left front speaker, and a gray(+) and white(-) pair for the right front speaker.
+Each front pair will have a yellow band around it.
+The rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker and a gray(+) and white(-) pair for the right rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker.
 Each rear pair will have a green band around it.
 Your system may not use all of the speaker connections.
 Be careful to tape up any unused wires where they can not touch anything.
 The orange wire is a switched 12 volt output used to provide power for options like remote turn-on for power amplifiers, power antennas, etc. Do not use it to power loads greater than 4 amps.
 The black wire is the system ground.
+This wire should be connected to a solid chassis ground.

-The ANTENNA jack is located above the wiring harness exit.
+The ANTENNA jack is located beneath the wiring harness exit.
 It will accept your original antenna plug.

 The AUX.
-INPUT jack in the lower left is a standard 3.5 mm stereo jack.
+INPUT jack in the upper right is a standard 3.5 mm stereo jack.
 It is provided to allow accessories like MP3 players to be added to your system.
 Our Bluetooth® adapter kit option includes a panel mount extension cable that allows you to move this jack to a more accessible position.
 To switch to the auxiliary input mode, tune the radio to the extreme low end of the dial in either band.
 (Hint:Set a pushbutton at this point to allow rapid switching).
 The radio will resume playing when you tune towards the middle of the dial.
 The volume, tone, and balance controls will be functional in the AUX mode, but the alternate fader control will not be accessible.
 If the accessory is powered by the orange wire, when the radio is turned off, the accessory will automatically turn off.
 You should adjust the accessory audio level to match the level of the radio.
 Check the instruction manual for your specific option for how to set the audio level.